MassinissaDjellouli/CTFStuff/TheGoodStuff/WEB.md

 ## Other
 - To dump the content of a directory from a website: `wget -r -np -nH --cut-dirs=3 -R index.html http://hostname/aaa/bbb/ccc/ddd/`
+- If we have command injection but can't easily exfiltrate the data, we can try to move the data in a file in the "public" directory.
+Then we can access it from the browser